eleniel-mocna/CellCNN/README.md

 (On Windows, Unix/MacOS is similar)

-- In root of this repository run: `pip install -r requirements.txt --use-feature=in-tree-build`
+- In root of this repository run: `pip install . --use-feature=in-tree-build`

-## Current bugs/problems

-- Often during training gradients disapear.
-Running model multiple times solves this issue.
-- Temporary file isn't in Temporary folder.